-This product also contains a nice blend of whey, casein, as well as egg protein, so this will be a good option for those who tend to struggle with having too much whey in their diet plan.
+This product also contains a nice blend of whey, casein, as well as egg protein, so this will be a good option for those who tend to struggle with having too much whey (lactose intolerant people) in their diet plan.

-This product also contains medium chain triglycerides, which are a type of fat that serves as an excellent energy source in the body and can help with maintaining optimal body composition and prevent obesity, as noted by a study published in the Journal of Nutrition.
+This product also contains medium chain triglycerides, which are a type of fat that serves as an excellent energy source in the body and can help with maintaining optimal body composition and prevent obesity, as noted by a study.

 This is a higher fat product, so a great option later on in the day.
 Use it at a time other than the post-workout period.

 It also contains 12 grams of BCAA’s, which studies suggest are powerful in supporting anabolism and muscle recovery in the body.

 Cystosport is a name that’s been around for a while and is a company who makes protein powders as well as weight gainers.
 Their Cytogainer is a mass gainer that contains a lower overall calorie level at just 280 calories per two scoop serving.

 Do keep in mind however that this product has two scoops per serving, whereas most products have 4, therefore you are taking less product per serving.